 She is a cellist first and foremost.
-She sings and also plays piano (and other keyboard instruments), soprano and alto recorders, diatonic flute, clarinet, guitar, ukulele.
-As a cellist, Joëlle has played eight seasons with Divertimento Orchestra.
-This Fall, she started playing with the Parkdale United Church Orchestra.
+She sings and also plays keyboard instruments, soprano and alto recorders, flute, clarinet, guitar, ukulele.
+As a cellist, Joëlle has played several years with local amateur orchestras.

-She has attended Ontario Music Educators Association conferences and has received one-on-one training in the Making Music Meaningful curriculum by its founder, Nicole Wassink.
+She has attended Ontario Music Educators Association conferences and has received 1:1 training in the Making Music Meaningful curriculum by its founder, Nicole Wassink.